Estimate Time6 min

 Can a robo advisor help manage the risk that comes with investing?

-All investing involves risk and the potential to lose money due to inevitable fluctuations in the markets that happen over time.
+All investing involves risk and the potential to lose money due to market fluctuations that happen over time.
 A robo advisor can help manage some of that risk in 3 ways: First, it helps strengthen your portfolio through diversification, which means spreading your money around to different investments to potentially reduce your risk of losing all your money if one investment fails (though diversification does not ensure a profit or guarantee against loss).
-Robo advisors suggests an appropriate mix of stocks, bonds, and short-term investments based on your personal goals and risk tolerance.
+A robo advisor suggests an appropriate mix of stocks, bonds, and short-term investments based on your personal goals and risk tolerance.
 Second, it monitors and analyzes the markets, so you don't have to.
-Finally, robo advisors automatically rebalances your investments when changes are needed due to market conditions or other factors to help your portfolio stay on track.
-Especially if you're new to investing, having pros manage things for you could potentially be a less risky option than trying to research and make decisions yourself.
+Finally, a robo advisor automatically rebalances your investments when changes are needed due to market conditions or other factors to help your portfolio stay on track.
+If you're new to investing, having pros manage things for you could potentially be a less risky option than trying to research and make decisions yourself.

 How do I know if a robo advisor or hybrid robo advisor is right for me?